Fiora (musician)

-Fiora Cutler (also known as Amy Cutler; born 21 June 1979), better known mononymously as Fiora, is an Australian musician, singer-songwriter, record producer, and composer born in Launceston, Tasmania, and based in Berlin, Germany.
+Fiora Cutler (also known as Amy Cutler; born 21 June 1979), better known mononymously as Fiora, is an Australian musician, singer-songwriter, record producer, and composer born in Launceston, Tasmania, and based in Los Angeles, California.

 Education

-Classically trained in singing and violin, Fiora won a scholarship to the Queensland Conservatorium Griffith University to study voice completing a bachelor's degree in music performance with Professor Janet Delpratt graduating in 2001.
+Classically trained in singing and violin, Fiora won a scholarship to the Queensland Conservatorium Griffith University completing a bachelor's degree in music performance with Professor Janet Delpratt, graduating in 2001.

 Early career

 Fiora made her professional debut in opera with Opera Queensland, and as soloist with orchestra performing Handel's Messiah with the Queensland Orchestra in 2001.
 With a preference for chamber works and lieder, she performed most often in recital with her longtime friend, pianist and composer Paul Hankinson.
 Increasingly frustrated with the world of classical music, Fiora began writing her own music in 2002.
 Together with Hankinson, she began setting the texts of Australian poet Judith Wright.
 In 2003, the pair released the classical album Art Songs, which included an original setting of "The Watcher".

 Fiora slowly turned her attention to writing music.
 After working on various soundtracks for TV and documentary film, she began moving into songwriting and dance music.